djeada/Testio/examples/multiple_programs_tested/README.md

 testio run config.json
 ```

+## Expected result
+`main_e.py` is deliberately wrong, so 4 of the 5 programs pass and the run
+exits with a non-zero status.

 ## What this demonstrates
 - Testing all files in a directory at once.
 - Reusing one test definition across multiple programs.